Delta Scuti variable

 Delta Scuti stars exhibit both radial and non-radial luminosity pulsations.
 Non-radial pulsations are when some parts of the surface move inwards and some outward at the same time.
 Radial pulsations are a special case, where the star expands and contracts around its equilibrium state by altering the radius to maintain its spherical shape.
 The variations are due to the swelling and shrinking of the star through the Eddington Valve or Kappa-mechanism.
 The stars have a helium rich atmosphere.
-As helium is heated it becomes more ionised, which is more opaque.
+As helium is compressed it becomes more ionised, which is more opaque.
 So at the dimmest part in the cycle the star has highly ionised opaque helium in its atmosphere blocking part of the light from escaping.
-The energy from this “blocked light” causes the helium to heat up, expand, ionise, become more transparent and therefore allow more light through.
+The energy from this “blocked light” causes the helium to heat up then expand, become more transparent and therefore allow more light through.
 As more light is let through the star appears brighter and, with the expansion, the helium begins to cool down.
-Hence the helium contracts and heats up again and the cyclical process continues.
+Hence the helium contracts under gravity and heats up again and the cyclical process continues.
 Throughout their lifetime Delta Scuti stars exhibit pulsation when they are situated on the classical Cepheid instability strip.
 They then move across from the main sequence into the giant branch.